DaaimAliSheikh/Fast-Market/README.md

 - Firebase console setup:

   - Create android app
-  - Add all SHA keys(debug and release, SHA-1 and SHA-256) and download the google-services.json file and place it in root of your project, and add it to .gitignore
+  - Add all SHA keys(debug and release, SHA-1 and SHA-256) and download the google-services.json file and place it in `root` of your project, and add also it to .gitignore
   - In app.json:

   ```